 Dr. John Edwards – Research concerns causal uncertainty (recently extended into the health domain), effects of meditation, intersections between Buddhist philosophy and social cognition and attributions about situations.
-(Currently accepting students.)
+(Not accepting students.)

 Dr. Regan A. R. Gurung – Two major lines of social cognition research interests: Factors influencing learning in higher education and the role of clothing in diffusing racism, sexism, objectification, and prejudice.
 (Currently accepting students.)